guhilling/citi-workshop-20201102/4.2.8/workshop/modules/module-02-postinstallation/02-postinstallation-logging.md

 Reference: [Product Documentation - Deploying cluster logging](https://docs.openshift.com/container-platform/4.2/logging/cluster-logging-deploying.html)

 This section focusses on installation of the Cluster Logging components.
 For the initial installation, we add ephemeral storage only.
-Adding persistent storage is described in Chapter 3.
+Adding persistent storage is described in an extra module.

 The deployment of the logging components requires to install two additional Operators.